Whose Line Is It Anyway? (British TV series): DVD release

-The first release of the UK show, featuring the first two series, was released on DVD in America on 27 March 2007 by A&E Home Entertainment, and in the UK on 25 January 2008 by Channel 4.
+The first DVD of the UK show, featuring every episode of the first two series, was released in America on 27 March 2007 by A&E Home Entertainment, and in the UK on 25 January 2008 by Channel 4.
 The UK edition is edited to remove references to the ad breaks.
-Also, British episodes were released on VHS (in the UK only) in the mid-1990s.
-Additionally, a play-at-home book was printed in 1989, related to the British series.
+There were also two VHS releases (in the UK only) during the 1990s.

-Almost all of the UK versions (135 of 136 episodes) of Whose Line Is It Anyway? are available for free to those living in the UK on All 4.

 Legacy

-After the programme's cancellation by Channel 4 in 1999, Stiles introduced the programme's format to fellow comedian Drew Carey, who took great interest and subsequently pitched an American version of the same name to the ABC TV network with great success.
-Their pitch was to conduct the same variety of improvisational comedy-styled games as the British original, with Carey hosting the programme, and both Stiles and Mochrie being regular performers.
-The American format maintained the same style, although with a more notable take on a game show, with both Brady and Proops also working alongside the group in episodes.
+In 1998, shortly before the programme's cancellation by Channel 4, Ryan Stiles introduced the programme's format to fellow comedian Drew Carey, who took great interest and subsequently pitched an American version of the same name to the ABC TV network with great success.
+Their pitch was to conduct the same variety of improvisational comedy-styled games as the British original, with Carey hosting the programme, and both Stiles and Colin Mochrie being permanent performers.
+The American version largely maintained the same style as the UK version, with only a few minor variations.
+As well as Stiles and Mochrie, a few other veterans of the UK original - Wayne Brady, Greg Proops, Brad Sherwood and Chip Esten - also appeared regularly on the show, with Brady very quickly (after the first few episodes as a semi-regular) joining Stiles and Mochrie as a permanent performer.
+The American version of Whose Line? ran on ABC from 1998 to 2007, and returned in 2013 on The CW with new host Aisha Tyler.

-On 6 March 2011, over twelve years after the series finale, a special edition of the show was recorded for "24 Hour Panel People", a marathon of UK panel shows, in aid of Comic Relief.
-The recording was broadcast live on the Comic Relief website at about 9:30am, while the edited compilation shows for the event were shown between 13–17 March on BBC Three.
-Alongside Anderson hosting the show, the format was adjusted to feature five performers, and featured performances by Humphrey Ker, Josie Lawrence, Neil Mullarkey, Tony Slattery and David Walliams.
+On 6 March 2011, over twelve years after the series finale, a special edition of the show, with Clive Anderson returning as host, was recorded for "24 Hour Panel People", a marathon of UK panel shows, in aid of Comic Relief.
+The recording was broadcast live on the Comic Relief website at about 9:30am, while the edited compilation shows for the event were shown between 13 and 17 March on BBC Three.
+The format was adjusted to feature five performers, with veterans Josie Lawrence, Tony Slattery and Neil Mullarkey appearing alongside Humphrey Ker and David Walliams.

-In 2017, a stage-version of the show appeared at the Edinburgh Festival Fringe with some members of the original cast.
+In 2017, a stage-version of the show appeared at the Edinburgh Festival Fringe hosted by Anderson, with original cast members Josie Lawrence, Mike McShane, Greg Proops and Colin Mochrie among the performers.
 The initial shows were a sell-out and extra dates and shows were put on.
-Sell-out runs followed at the London Palladium and The Royal Albert Hall.
-In April 2019, it was announced that the stage-version of the show would be returning to the Edinburgh Festival Fringe, with Tony Slattery returning as one of the original cast members.
+Sell-out runs followed at the London Palladium and The Royal Albert Hall, with Chip Esten and Brad Sherwood also returning.
+In April 2019, it was announced that the stage-version of the show would be returning to the Edinburgh Festival Fringe, with two more original cast members, Tony Slattery and Stephen Frost.